MaestroFries/FinalCapstoneAlpha/Article.md

 Learning how to retrieve colour data from an image and to write to an Excel file will serve us well when implimenting the next step: K-Means Clustering.

 ## K-Means Clustering

+As humans, looking at an image and determining which colours are prominent within an image is simple.
+For machines, doing such a task requires artificial intelligence.
+Therefore, we decided to use K-Means Clustering as our "go-to" algorithm.

+K-Means Clustering is the process of partitioning data points into k clusters in reference to a centroid, or the center point of the cluster (the mean of all data points).
+Whilst complicated at first, the steps it takes are linear in fashion:

+1. Centroids are randomly placed.
+The number of centroids (K) used is up to the user.
+Refer to Colour Quantization to determine optimal K value.
+2. Each data point is intialized to its closest centroid using euclidean distance.
+3. Determine the where the new centroid would be in the cluster by finding the mean.
+4. Repeat steps 2-3 until movement has ceased.